Mike Melvoin: Biography

 Melvoin was born in Oshkosh, Wisconsin, and began playing the piano at the age of three.
 Melvoin, whose original family name was Mehlworm, was Jewish.
 He studied English at Dartmouth College, where he was a member of Sigma Nu.
 Upon graduating from Dartmouth in 1959, Melvoin decided to pursue a career in music.
 For a time he lived in NYC working as a pianist with top Latin bandleaders like Tito Puente and Machito as well as doing studio work.
 After moving to Los Angeles in 1961, he played with Frank Rosolino, Leroy Vinnegar, Gerald Wilson, Paul Horn, Terry Gibbs, Joe Williams, Peggy Lee and others.
 He released his debut album as a bandleader, Keys to Your Mind, in 1966 on Liberty Records.
 Melvoin played in clubs in Los Angeles, and accompanied singer Bill Henderson and played with Herb Ellis and Plas Johnson on Concord Jazz releases.

 Melvoin worked extensively as a studio musician and was part of The Wrecking Crew, performing on the Beach Boys' Pet Sounds (1966), Frank Sinatra's That's Life (1966), the Jackson 5's ABC (1970), John Lennon's "Stand by Me" (1975), Tom Waits' Nighthawks at the Diner (1975), and Barbra Streisand's "Evergreen (Love Theme from A Star Is Born)" (1976).
 He worked in the early 1970s as a music director on The Partridge Family recordings, often playing keyboard, and also began composing for film and television including contributing scores to Fame and MacGyver.

-His children, Wendy (of Prince's band The Revolution, and later of Wendy & Lisa), Susannah and Jonathan all became professional musicians.
+His children, Wendy (of Prince's band The Revolution, and later of Wendy & Lisa), Susannah and Jonathan, all became professional musicians.

 Melvoin was the first active musician to serve as the head of NARAS.
-When NARAS introduced category changes to the Grammys in 2011, he opposed them.
+When NARAS introduced category changes to the Grammys in 2011, which eliminated recognition for instrumental session musicians, he opposed them.

 Melvoin died in Burbank, California, on February 22, 2012, of cancer, at age 74.